Zanci19/GoonFM/discord-bot/README.md

 - `/leave` — Disconnect from voice and stop streaming.
 - `/ping` — Quick health check.
 - `/sfxplay sound:<file>` — Autocomplete a sound from `./sfx`, play it, then resume the radio stream.
+- `/sfxlist` — Show available sound effects in the SFX directory.
+- `/volume level:<0-200>` — Set playback volume (applies to stream and SFX).

 ## Operational Notes